dylannirvana/scaling-happiness/README.md

 selfies

-all show modules or services provided by GKM, though the subfolders seem to reflect structure more than function.
+all show services provided by GKM, though the subfolders seem to reflect structure more than function.

 I have included README files throughout the application, that hopefully provide some direction as well as a place for developers to communicate.